ethanc8/Portfolio/source/Projects/GNUstep/index.md

 <https://github.com/ethanc8/AutoBindings>

 In this project, I built a binding generator for Objective-C code.
 It currently takes the output of the GSDoc documentation generator in order to make the language bindings.
 It can make correct Objective-C headers and C bindings.
-I'm currently working on Swift bindings, and also want to work on Python bindings.
+I was planning to make Swift and Python bindings this way, but I realized that since Swift has complicated Objective-C binding functionality for macOS already which would be difficult to implement this way, and since Python is a dynamic language, that this approach is not suitable.
+However, I am currently planning to make GObject bindings this way.

 ### Example 1